eltos/PasteIntoFile/README.md

 To use this mode, run the program from the file explorer context menu, with the hotkey `WIN`+`ALT`+`V` (if enabled), from the tray (if enabled), from the start menu or via command line.
 If **clipboard patching** is enabled, the regular paste command and `CTRL`+`V` hotkey can also be used.

+The file explorer context menu is accessed with a right click on a folder or the file explorer background (for windows 11 it is in the extended context menu ("more options" or SHIFT + right click).
+The context menu of existing files allows to replace or append into existing files, preserving filename and file type without showing the dialog.
+In the case of replace, the old file is moved to the recycle bin and can be restored with the usual undo options of the file explorer (e.g. `CTRL-Z`).

+The **append into file** option allows to append data to existing files.
+This works only for supported file types (such as text or zip, not for images) and as long as the clipboard contains data compatible with the selected file type.
+If the file does not exist, it is created.
+This option is exspecially useful in combination with batch mode (see below).

 If **autosave mode** is enabled, the file to paste will directly be created and selected for renaming.
 Otherwise, a dialog will prompt for filename and type.
 By holding `SHIFT` when the program starts, the autosave mode setting can be temporarily inverted (show the dialog even though autosave is enabled, or skip the dialog even though autosave is disabled).
 When running Paste Into File from the start menu or tray, the dialog will always be shown.

-The **filename template** can be edited from the dialog or via command line (see [below](#template-format) for a description of the available formats).
+The **filename template** can be edited from the UI or via command line (see [below](#template-format) for a description of the available formats).
 When holding `CTRL` while the program starts, the file will be saved to a subdirectory.
-The corresponding template can be configured via command line (see below).
+The corresponding template can be configured from the UI or via command line (see below).

 The available **file extensions** depend on the formats available in the clipboard.
 For example, if you copy a range of cells from a spreadsheet, the data is available not only as text, but also in DIF, RTF, SLK and HTML formats and even as screenshot.